AndyShiue/Ende-readme/README.md

 # User-Defined Data Types

 Data types can be defined with the keyword `data`.
-They can be seen as `enum`s in Rust, but being more powerful.
+They can be seen as `enum`s in Rust.
 I'll first consider its easiest usage, though.
 Let's show how to define a C/Java-like `enum` in Ende: